Know your university counseling, health resources

 “With the pandemic, we’ve collaborated to make sure we could do as many in-person events as possible.
 This is critical because that was taken from people,” said Frazier.
 “Putting together programs to practice self care, obtain resources and connect with other people is necessary and important.”

-Similar to many colleges, Daemen’s campus counselors train resident assistants (traditionally knowns as “RAs”) as well.
+Similar to many higher education institutions, Daemen’s campus counselors train resident assistants (traditionally knowns as “RAs”) as well.

 “Our counselors do a great job of training RAs to help identify situations that are sensitive,” Frazier said.
 “RAs are huge, invaluable resources – they are the ones in residence halls with their peers.”